cline/cline/README.md

   <a href="https://marketplace.visualstudio.com/items?itemName=saoudrizwan.claude-dev"><strong>Download VSCode Extension</strong></a>
 </p>

 Thanks to [Claude 3.5 Sonnet's agentic coding capabilities](https://www-cdn.anthropic.com/fed9cc193a14b84131812372d8d5857f8f304c52/Model_Card_Claude_3_Addendum.pdf) Claude Dev can handle complex software development tasks step-by-step.
-With tools that let him create & edit files, analyze project source code, and execute terminal commands (after you grant permission), he can assist you in ways that go beyond simple code completion or tech support.
+With tools that let him create & edit files, traverse complex projects, and execute terminal commands (after you grant permission), he can assist you in ways that go beyond simple code completion or tech support.
 From building software projects to running system operations, Claude Dev is only limited by your imagination.

 While autonomous AI scripts traditionally run in sandboxed environments, Claude Dev provides a human-in-the-loop GUI to supervise every file changed and command executed, providing a safe and accessible way to explore the potential of agentic AI.

+-   Paste images in chat to use Claude's vision capabilities and turn mockups into fully functional applications or fix bugs with screenshots
 -   Inspect diffs of every change Claude makes right in the editor, and keep track with syntax highlighted previews in chat
 -   Runs CLI commands directly in chat, so you never have to open a terminal yourself (+ respond to interactive commands by sending a message)
 -   Presents permission buttons (i.e. 'Approve CLI command') before tool use or sending information to the API